 2. Book accommodations in advance

-While I am always prepared to wing my travel plans, I plan my itinerary, especially when it comes to how I manage arriving into a country or city.
-Arriving into a new city can feel disorienting.
-Just out of the airport you encounter a rush of emotions and activity.
+While I am always prepared to wing my trip plans, I still plan my itinerary, especially when it comes to how I manage arriving into a country or city.
+Arriving into a new destination can feel disorienting.
+Leaving the airport you encounter a rush of emotions and activity.
 From taxi drivers and touts, crowds, language barriers and cultural differences.
-Having booked your accommodations will make you feel safe and grounded by having a home base.
+Booking your accommodations in advance makes you feel safe and grounded by having a home base.
 It also makes you feel successful for having achieved the first step of solo travel- getting from the airport to your hotel.